 If you still need some inspiration, here are a few products you can try making before settling on your niche:

-• upcycling – this one’s brilliant for sustainability.
+- upcycling – this one’s brilliant for sustainability.
 If you’re reluctant to throw something away, can you turn it into something else?
 It’s one way of creating really unique products – think cushions made of old shirts, or making a table from drawers.
-You can also collect old stuff that people are throwing away in your area
+You can also collect old stuff that people are throwing away in your area, which can cut down on costs

 If you want more ideas, social media is the place to look.
-Lots of creative types share craft ideas on Pinterest and Instagram – and these are great places for you to promote your business, too.
+Lots of creatives share craft ideas on Pinterest and Instagram – and these are great places for you to promote your business too.

 Most profitable crafts to sell in the UK